ResoluteTear/EasyLoomSuggestions/Loom Suggestions.md

 # Localized Western Dialogue Toggle (Hard Check in CoT)
 So, basically, this is my attempt to remove Japanese honorifics while keeping the personal quirks of nicknames or self-references to stay.
-- Step 11: Inside of the tag
+- Step 11: Inside the tag
 ```
 - <loom_dialogue> (Rules for how we should make characters talk!
 This includes honorific styling—should I use Japanese honorifics, localize them, or preserve iconic ones like "Choco-sen" or "Iroha-dono"?
 I need to check!)
 ```
-- Step 11: At the bottom of __Compliace Check__
+- Step 11: At the bottom of __Compliance Check__
 ```
 - Am I using the right honorific style?
 [Japanese / Localized Western / Iconic exceptions preserved?]
 ```